Continue to learn about your vitrectomy recovery

 Preparing for a vitrectomy can be overwhelming, and it's easy to forget important questions in the midst of everything.
 To help you feel more confident and prepared, we’ve compiled a comprehensive list of questions to ask your surgeon before and after your surgery.
 These essential questions, co-created with insights from ChatGPT, will guide you through the recovery process, ensuring you have all the information you need to make informed decisions and feel supported during your healing journey.

-Read more: Post Eye Surgery (Facedown) Tips for Everyday Activities
+Read more: Post Eye Surgery Facedown Recovery: Practical Everyday Tips After Vitrectomy

 If you're preparing for a vitrectomy—especially one that requires facedown recovery—this guide is here to help.
 Whether your procedure is scheduled weeks in advance or comes up unexpectedly, a little planning can go a long way in making your recovery more comfortable.
 We've included thoughtful insights from both our team and past renters, including a practical list created by Cheryl H., who generously shared her personal experience to help others.
 Use what applies to your situation, and most importantly—lean on others and take it one day at a time.